 Claude Milam and Tippy, outside in 1950s.
 Note the famous morning glories which climbed the sides of their front porch on the right!
 He took them down along with the string each Fall and put the string up again for them to climb in the Spring.

 This portrait of Claude E Milam Sr was taken around 1950.

 Claude Milam with his grandson, Bob Milam, and granddaughter, Donna Lee Milam, before their front porch on Center Street in Weirton.
 This was how Claude dressed in the winter: his hat, woolen shirt and woolen plaid jacket when he was working in the yard, shoveling snow or walking Tippy.
 Bob is the son of Freer Milam and Donna Lee is the daughter of Lakin Milam.
 Circa 1952

-Taken in mid 1950s, my Grandfather Claude, Uncle Dix and my father, Freer, in the backyard of Freer's home in Wintersville, Ohio.
+My Grandfather Claude, Uncle Dix and my father, Freer, in the backyard of Freer's home in Wintersville, Ohio.
 Freer had his usual summer tan from working in his large garden.
+1961